sobalugo/chatgpt_tictactoe_test/README.md

 2. **Begin with an overall picture**: Begin with a subsystems overview to see the overall architecture.
 Then these subsystems can be implemented one-by-one to fit within the token limit.

 3. **Give detailed bug reports to ChatGPT**: When encountering bugs, ensure that the details are related to ChatGPT with high detail.
 Ideally test after implementing a new system.

+4. **Accelerating learning**: ChatGPT is capable of reducing the steep learning curve in creating games on Unity.
+It is able to provide guidance when creating game logic and functions.
+Feedback can be obtained when encountering bugs and suggests improvements.

 ## Future work
 1. **Improve the computer**: It should seek to win and not solely block the opponent trying to win.